frenzi37i/BodePlot-Rigol/README.md

 TESTED ON WINDOWS ONLY

 ## Features
 * Amplitude and phase semilogarithmic plots
-* Verbose CmdLine user interface
-* Average acquisition mode, with 2 waves average (for f>2Hz) or high resolution mode (for f<2Hz)
+* Average acquisition mode, with 4 waves average (for f>2Hz) or high resolution mode (for f<2Hz)
 * Logaritmic or linear frequencies span
-*	Automated instruments setup
+* Automated setup
 * Automated restore of the previous scope's settings
 * Automated fine adjustment of the vertical scale for maximized voltage sensitivity, with clipping detection
-*	Sense measurements anomalies, and redo the affected measurements.
-If anomaly are still present, data are plotted anyway but the affected ones are highlighted with a red octagon.
+* Sense triggering errors and try to correct them.
+If it's not possible to trigger the signal, a red octagon is plotted in amplitude and phase plots
-* For very low amplitude values (vpeak<3.5mV) phases measurements are considered not accurate and are marked with yellow circle in the phase plot
+* For very low amplitude values (vpeak<5mV) phases measurements are considered not accurate and are marked with yellow dot in the phase plot
 __________________________________________________________________________________
 ## Use
 * GPIB drivers are needed.